Simply LaKita

 3. Ground Black Pepper - Try to use freshly ground black pepper if you have it available.

 4. Oil - Vegetable oil, canola oil, or avocado oil work best because they have a high smoke point.
+I prefer not to use olive oil for this particular ribeye steak recipe.

 6. Garlic - Try to add a couple of garlic cloves to the oil to flavor it with some nice garlicky flavor.